jenkinsci/venafi-vcert-plugin/README.md

  * `keyType`: either 'RSA' or 'ECDSA'.
  * `zoneConfigName`: the name of the zone configuration to use.

+   When using Venafi as a Service, zone names are in the format of `app name\api alias`

 Optional:

  * `dnsNames`: a list of DNS names, as part of the certificate's Alternative Subject Names.